 Already in 1963, work was done to place six "Malyutok" on the Mi-1U helicopter.
 In 1974, was created and later produced for export helicopter Mi-8TBK, different from the Mi-8TV using six "Malyutok" instead of four "Falang".
 Production of Mi-2 helicopters was transferred to Poland, where a number of modifications of the Mi-2 was developed, including the Mi-2URP, created in 1979, armed with four "Malyutokami".

 The missile system itself has been produced in Bulgaria, Iran, Yugoslavia and China.
-In our country the complexes of "Malyutka" type were produced till 1984.
-At present, the Heavy Machine Building Design Bureau offers a variant of modernization of the complex, which received the designation "Malyutka-2".
+Malyutka type system were produced till 1984 in the USSR.
+At present, the Heavy Machine Building Design Bureau offers a variant of modernization of the system, which is known under the designation Malyutka-2.

-In the West the complex and its modifications had the designation AT-3 "Sagger".
+In the West the system and its modifications are known under the designation AT-3 Sagger.

 The 9M14 missile consists of a 9N110 missile docked before launching and a wing compartment.
 They are connected very quickly, using special locks.
 In the wing compartment on the axis of the series are located - the marching engine, steering machine and gyro.
 In the ring space around the marshal engine there is a combustion chamber of the starting engine with a multipole charge, and behind it there is a coil of wire communication line.
 On the outer surface of the rocket body there is a tracker.